NIB-SI/Bacillus-Pti5/qPCR/README.md

 - `stats::p.adjust(method = "BH")`

 ### 📜 ANOVA
-- parametric, non-parametric, and permutation-based variants
+- Parametric, non-parametric, and permutation-based variants
 - Running ANOVA assumes you're testing whether group means differ significantly, under the null hypothesis that all groups are equal
 - When experimental design intentionally introduces differences violates the null hypothesis from the start
 - Can obscure meaningful planned contrasts or targeted comparisons